kubeflow/website/content/docs/components/hyperparameter-tuning/overview.md

 ### Experiment

-An *experiment* is a single tuning (optimization) run.
+An *experiment* is a single tuning run, also called an optimization run.

-You specify configuration settings to define the experiment:
+You specify configuration settings to define the experiment.
+The following are the main configurations:

 * **Objective**: What you want to optimize.
 This is the objective metric, also called the target variable.
 A common metric is the model's accuracy